 image: redis:alpine

-Bring the stack up:
+Bring the stack up in detached mode:

 docker compose up -d